-All TMDL monitoring data through September 2018 have been previously submitted to the Regional Water Board as required by the ILRP.
-A complete set of relevant monitoring data for Coalition compliance sites for January 2009 through September 2018 is also provided in Appendix A.
+All TMDL monitoring data through September 2020 have been previously submitted to the Regional Water Board as required by the ILRP.
+A complete set of relevant monitoring data for Coalition compliance sites collected from January 2009 through September 2020 is also provided in Appendix A.